 MCH Best.
 NPM 12: Health Care Transition

+Strategy.
 Training/Educating Youth (Including Communications and Social Media)

-MCH Strategy.
+Approach.
 Provide training for adolescents with and without special health care needs who are ready for transition to adult care.

 Overview.
 Studies have found mixed results in training youth in measures of understanding and improving general health behaviors and intention to improve well-being or quality of life as a result of the training.
 However, there seems to be some improvements in readiness for transition as a result of these interventions.
 More evidence is needed to conclusively show effectiveness.1 In addition to training, "continued efforts are encouraged to actively engage youth, young adults, and families, especially those from racial and ethnic minority populations, in all aspects of health care transition planning, implementation, and evaluation."2